-The demonstrated ability of the Company's employees to perform under extreme stress and volatility last year, still managing to generate ideas and solutions to sustain the Company's development, meanwhile adhering to accessibility, humanity and credibility, which are the Company's core values, should be appreciated.
-The Company realizes - people are its main asset.
+In 2021 we once again experienced that BTA employees are the main Company's asset.
+The demonstrated ability of the Company's employees to perform under extreme stress and volatility last year, still managing to generate ideas and solutions to sustain the Company's development, meanwhile adhering to accessibility, humanity and credibility, which are the Company's core values, was highly appreciated.

-Financial information
+Financial Information